Paritosh2681/Rocket_Flight-/README.md

 🎮 About the Game
-Rocket Flight is a Flappy Bird-style game where you pilot a jet-powered rocket through a maze of colorful obstacles, collecting coins along the way.
+Rocket Flight is a Flappy Bird-style game where you pilot a jet-powered rocket through a maze of colorful obstacles.
 With an aesthetic blend of neon pipes, parallax backgrounds, and smooth animations, the game delivers a visually captivating experience.

 Core Features: